Frequently Asked Questions

 We are open Monday through Friday 9am–4pm.
 A list of holiday closings can be found in each seasonal brochure on the Special Information pages.

 Online is the preferred method because it provides real time registration and provides the most up to date program information.
 Once completed, you will receive an immediate confirmation.
-Online registration will only be accepted during the timeline dates found on the back of each brochure.
+Online registration will only be accepted during the timeline dates found in each seasonal brochure.

 Click here for easy directions for registering the first time.